 -There’s a 7eleven in the airport, so make sure to buy an easy card to be used on their MTRs before the start of your Taiwan travel

 – Google Translate App – Taiwanese can hardly speak and understand English, so asking for help is always a struggle.
-This app helps us translate what we wanted to say into Chinese and vice versa.
+This app helps us translate what we want to say into Chinese and vice versa.
 Also, a lot of signage there is in Chinese but with the help of this app that problem was resolved.
 You just simply point your camera to the signage and they will translate it for you.

 -Don’t bring any meat to Taiwan.
 It’s not allowed even in the form of hamburgers or siopao.
 You’ll pay a fine if you do so.
 They are checking your bags in the arrival area.